aseifeln/CBR-Manager/README.md

 ## Deployment ##

-This is to be done in production mode and there are a few options.
+This is to be done in production mode and there are a few options (more will be added later).

 ### Heroku ###